FG to recover unremitted N450bn from MDAs – The Sun Nigeria

 “As much as possible, generic specification of items should be made in accordance with the Public Procurement Act.
 Here again, the BOF will intervene to effect necessary amendments.”

-Of the capital expenditure, the budget call circular showed, MDAs Capital is N1.485 trillion.
+Of the capital expenditure, the budget call circular shows MDAs’ capital is N1.485 trillion.

-The Ministries of Works and Housing, Power, Transportation and Defence are to get the highest capital allocation in the 2021 Federal Government.
+The ministries of Works and Housing, Power, Transportation and Defence are to get the highest capital allocation in the 2021 federal budget.

 The Ministry of Works and Housing is to get the highest allocation of N272.06 billion.